WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-10-14-utilizing-composers-classloader-to-get-a-class-contents.markdown

 ### Locating the file we want to parse

-Since we have the class loader from `autoload.php` we can utilize that to file a class we want to use:
+Since we have the class loader from `autoload.php` we can utilize that to file a class we want to use by calling `findFile`, a method composer uses to a requested class for autoloading:

 ```php
 $classLocation = $this->locateClassloader()->findFile($classToFind);